-Also current in the secondary of CTs is governed by the current in the primary winding i.e. power circuit current.
-But in the case of power transformers, it is governed by load impedance.
+Also, current in the secondary of CTs is governed by the current in the primary winding i.e., power circuit current.
+But in the case of power transformers, it is governed by the load impedance.

-The burden is the total external volt-ampere load on the secondary at rated secondary voltage.
+The burden is the total external volt-ampere load on the secondary at the rated secondary voltage.

 The maximum burden is the greatest VA load at which the PT will operate continuously without overheating its winding beyond the permissible limits.

 Let the voltage to be measured of a power system is 11 kV.
 It is impossible to measure such a high voltage directly by a voltmeter.
-Therefore, a PT having secondary to primary turn ratio 1:100 is used in conjunction with a voltmeter which steps down the voltage from 11 kV to 110 V as shown in the figure.
+Therefore, a PT having a secondary to primary turn ratio 1:100 is used in conjunction with a voltmeter, which steps down the voltage from 11 kV to 110 V, as shown in the figure.

 For the measurement of power in a high voltage power system, both CT and PT are used.
 The CT is used to step down the system current, and the PT is used to step down the system voltage up to the required value.

 The potential coil (PC) of the wattmeter is connected across the secondary of PT.
 And the current coil (CC) of wattmeter is connected across the secondary of CT, as shown in the figure.

 The above discussed conventional PTs becomes very expensive to measure voltages exceeding 100 kV due to the insulation requirements.
 So to measure voltages above 100 kV, a capacitor potential transformer is used.

 It is a combination of a capacitor potential divider and a magnetic transformer known as an intermediate transformer of a relatively small ratio.